jgarcia102/jgarcia102.github.io/_posts/2018-07-14-Tableau_Changeup_Data.md

 One of my favorite pitchers to watch in the mid-2000s was Johan Santana of the Twins.
-Santana threw a mid-90s fastball, a slider, and a changeup with excellent command, and would make batters loo silly with some of the swings they took, especially on changeups.
+Santana threw a mid-90s fastball, a slider, and a changeup with excellent command, and would make batters look silly with some of the swings they took, especially on changeups.
 I always wondered though, what made changeups effective?
 Fastballs are easy, look at velocity, movement, and control.
 Curveball and slider effectiveness can be determined by movement and control.
 For changeups, there are the obvious